Have you tasted that rich press pot coffee that’s left you craving for more? Does the whole idea of how to use French press scare you a little?

 - Smile with your lips sealed

 Your daily coffee intake may stain your teeth.
 The acids in the coffee make tooth enamel softer, giving you a higher risk of teeth-staining.
-While coffee how to make coffee without a coffee maker (who would have known, huh), it may still impact the wideness of your smile and your shiny white teeth.
+While coffee doesn’t stain teeth as badly as tea (who would have known, huh), it may still impact the wideness of your smile and your shiny white teeth.

 There’s no actual research that would confirm press pot coffee staining your teeth specifically.
 All coffee can do it and the brew doesn’t matter.
 After drinking coffee, swish some water around your mouth to remove some of the compounds!